New & Used Land Rover Range Rover: In Depth

 Shopping for a new Land Rover Range Rover?

 GET A FREE PRICE QUOTE

-The Land Rover Range Rover is a large, luxurious SUV that’s one of the most recognizable cars in the world.
-Case in point: Prince William and Duchess Kate brought their newborn baby from the hospital in one of them.
+The Land Rover Range Rover is a large luxury SUV that’s one of the most easily recognized cars in the world.
+Case in point: Prince William and Duchess Kate brought their newborn baby in one.

 Over the years, the Range Rover has managed to add layers of refinement and on-road performance while holding on to its rugged abilities.
 It's been in production since 1970, but the Range Rover has only been built in three distinct generations, all defined by some common traits.
 Since 1970, the Range Rover has been built on a frame with aluminum body panels.
 It evolved over its early life from a utilitarian vehicle into a more luxurious sport-ute that went on sale in the U.S. in 1986, by the automaker's American arm, Range Rover North America.
 The "classic" Range Rover had other American ties; its V-8 engine had been developed from an engine sold by Buick for decades.
 By the time it arrived in the U.S., the Range Rover used a 3.5-liter version of the V-8.
 By the mid-1990s it had grown in displacement to 4.3 liters, and the SUV itself had gained a long-wheelbase edition.

 BMW and Ford eras